What is a CV?

 Languages

-When listing languages, be sure to indicate your level of proficiency (e.g. beginner, intermediate, fluent, or A, B, C, depending on the scale you prefer to use).
+When listing languages, indicate your proficiency level (e.g. beginner, intermediate, fluent, or A, B, C, depending on the scale you prefer to use).

 Hobbies and interests